 Method 1: Using Automatic Repair

-- Located on the bottom left of the Welcome screen is a Power The first thing you need to do is click on this button.
+- Located at the bottom left of the Welcome screen is a power button.
+The first thing you need to do is click on this button.

-2. While holding down the Shift key on your keyboard, click on Restart from the menu that pops up above the Power button
+2. While holding down the Shift key on your keyboard, click on ‘Restart’ from the menu that appears above the ‘Power’ button.

 3. In the Advanced Recovery Options menu that appears on the screen, click on Troubleshoot.